REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Black locust Robinia pseudoacacia False acacia

-Norway maple Acer platanoides
+Norway maple Acer platanoides Includes the Crimson King cultivar

 Silver maple Acer saccharinum C

-Sugar maple Acer saccharum CFM
+Sugar maple Acer saccharum CFSM

 Red mulberry Morus rubra